moloch--/reasonably-secure-electron/README.md

 Next we must assume relying upon Angular/React will eventually fail, which is a pretty good bet.
 While our own code may adhere to the strict guidelines set forth, we have no assurance that the infinite depths of our `node_modules/` directory only contains safe code.

+The [Electron documentation](https://electronjs.org/docs/api/browser-window#new-browserwindowoptions) for `BrowserWindow` isn't super detailed on what all of these flags do, but let's go thru them one by one.
+So far as I can tell, these are the flags you want to set to properly restrict your webviews from executing native code.
+Some of these are the defaults, but I've explicitly set them out of an abundance of caution against future changes to the default settings:

 #### [`main.ts`](main.ts#L33)
 ```typescript
 const mainWindow = new BrowserWindow({